comp-machine-learning-general/course-materials/README.md

 ## References
 Machine learning is a broad field.
 As such, there are a number of references to materials and resources are within each document.
+Labs that follow a resource closely are noted.

 ## Errors
 This is the first version of much of these materials.
 There are errors, typos, and notes to the instructor to fix for next time.
 If you discover an error, please open an issue.

 ## Author
 The material in this repository has been curated and/or created by Katherine M. Kinnaird.